Binary-Kitchen/SolderingTutorial/README.md

 - Timo Schindler <https://www.timoschindler.de>
 - Hannes <https://github.com/misamura>

-Note: This list of authors can be uncomplete.
+Note: This list of authors can be incomplete.
 Please also consider the README.md in the sub-folders for authorship.